Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 29
-## 29] There are a mix of files in this directory that start with letters and numbers.
+> There are a mix of files in this directory that start with letters and numbers.
 Print the filenames (just the filenames) of all files that start with a number recursively in the current directory.

 ```
 find -type f -printf '%f\n' | grep ^[0-9]